Are You Getting Enough Sleep?

 - To avoid worrying about tomorrow, set out what you’ll need to get going in the morning.
 Packing bags, making lunch, and laying out clothes are gentle, non-stimulating activities to do before bed that help you feel organized, allowing you to sleep better.

 - Find ways throughout the day to reduce your racing mind (e.g., limiting screen time and caffeine).
-This means actively distressing during the day.
+This means actively destressing during the day.
 Simply stop from time to time, allowing yourself to be unstimulated by podcasts, social media, radio, Netflix, or other people’s opinions and to process your thoughts in peace.
 Driving, sitting on the train, or waiting in line are great times to do this.
 Become okay with the discomfort of short bursts of boredom.

 Creating a sleep routine